UoA-CARES/cares_reinforcement_learning/docs/developer_guide/algorithm.md

 ## Replication Philosophy
 Our goal is to faithfully replicate these algorithms with best intentions against the original publications.
 We recognize that achieving a perfect, byte-for-byte replication of published algorithms is often not possible due to differences in frameworks, environment versions, or unavailable implementation details.
 When contributing, please aim to capture the original intent and core mechanisms of the algorithm as faithfully as possible.
 If you make design decisions—such as modernizing components for compatibility, optimizing for efficiency, or improving consistency with current best practices—clearly document these choices and the reasoning behind them in your code and pull request.
 This transparency helps maintain the integrity of benchmarking and ensures that others can understand and reproduce your results.

 ## Implementation Steps
 To implement a new algorithm in the CARES Reinforcement Learning package you need to follow four steps:

-1. Create the Algorithm class that contains all algorithm logic in the [algorithm folder](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/algorithm).
+1. Create the `<Algorithm>` class that contains all algorithm logic in the [algorithm folder][algorithm-code].
 This class will contain all the training and decision logic for the algorithm.
-2. Create the Components for the algorithm that defines the algorithms networks in the [networks folder](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/networks).
+2. Create the Components for the algorithm that defines the algorithms networks in the [networks folder][networks-code].
 This folder will define all the networks the algorithm requires e.g. Actor and Critic.
-3. Define the default parameter and network configurations for the algorithm in the [configurations file](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/algorithm/configurations.py).
+3. Define the default parameter and network configurations for the algorithm in the [configurations file][config-file].
 This configuration will store the default values for all parameters used by the algorithm (e.g. learning rate) and define the default network architectures (e.g. hidden layer sizes).
-4. Define the Constructor method for the Algorithm in the [AlgorithmFactory](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/algorithm/algorithm_factory.py).
+4. Define the Constructor method for the Algorithm in the [AlgorithmFactory][alg-fac-code].

 This design separates algorithm logic, network structure, and configuration, enabling modular development, reproducibility, and flexible experimentation without modifying core code.

 ## 1. Create the Algorithm Class
-Place your new algorithm in the appropriate subfolder under the primary algorithms folder [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/algorithm) (e.g., `policy/`, `value/`, or `usd/`).
+Place your new algorithm in the appropriate subfolder under the primary [algorithms folder][algorithm-code] (e.g., `policy/`, `value/`, or `usd/`).
 If the algorithm doesn't fit into these categories (e.g. Model-Based RL) then create a new folder that effectively categorizes it.
 We currently have implementations that loosely fall into the three categories below:

-- **Value**: Q-Learning based algorithms (e.g. DQN) - [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/algorithm/value)
+- **Value**: Q-Learning based algorithms (e.g. DQN) - [value folder][value-folder]
-- **Policy**: Policy gradient and Actor/Critic based methods (e.g. SAC, TD3) - [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/algorithm/policy).
+- **Policy**: Policy gradient and Actor/Critic based methods (e.g. SAC, TD3) - [policy folder][policy-folder].
-- **USD**: Unsupervised Skill Discovery methods (e.g. DIAYN) - [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/algorithm/usd)
+- **USD**: Unsupervised Skill Discovery methods (e.g. DIAYN) - [usd folder][usd-folder]

 ### Algorithm Interface
 Your algorithm should extend from either `SARL` (Single-Agent RL) or `MARL` (Multi-Agent RL) and define the action type as continuous (`np.ndarray`) or discrete (`int`), depending on the type of algorithm it is.
 The key public methods to implement are `train`, `save_models`, `load_models`, and `act` for the algorithm.
 Other optional class functions for interaction with the training loops can be found in the base algorithm interface where relevant for the given algorithm.
-You can find the base Algorithm and SARL/MARL interfaces in the [algorithm.py](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/algorithm/algorithm.py) file for reference.
+You can find the base Algorithm and SARL/MARL interfaces in the [algorithm.py][algorithm-py] file for reference.

 These interfaces also define the expected Observation and action data for the algorithm - the environment wrappers enforce these data types for consistency across the all the gym environments.
-The implementation details for the overall package typing can be found [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/types).
+The implementation details for the overall package typing can be found in [types][types-code].
 These types generalise beyond just the standard Openai Gym and PettingZoo abstractions and enable handling of multi-agent algorithms in the same code abstraction.

-The parameter configurations for the algorithm are provided via the corresponding `AlgorithmConfig` (e.g. `DQNConfig`) pydantic data class.
+The parameter configurations for the algorithm are provided via the corresponding `<Algorithm>Config` (e.g. `DQNConfig`) pydantic data class.
 This is explained further in step 3.

 ### Example: DQN Algorithm
 Below is a minimal example of the public interface for DQN using the algorithm base class to work into the training/evaluation loop.
-The full implementation of DQN in our format can be found [here](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/algorithm/value/DQN.py).
+The full implementation of DQN in our format can be found in [DQN][dqn-code].

 ```python
 from cares_reinforcement_learning.algorithm.algorithm import SARLAlgorithm